HPC-Dwarfs/SparseBench/MPI-Algorithm.md

   used.
 - Wait for all non blocking receive calls to complete.

+## Communication data structure

+- `totalSendCount`: Total number of elements to send for all receivers
+- `elementsToSend[totalSendCount]`: Local element ids to send for all receivers
+- `indegree`: Number of ranks we receive messages from
+- `outdegree`: Number of ranks we send messages to
+- `sources[indegree]`: List of ranks we receive messages from
+- `recvCounts[indegree]`: Message counts for messages we receive from senders
+- `rdispls[indegree]`: Displacements in receive buffer
+- `destinations[outdegree]`: List of ranks we send messages to
+- `sendCounts[outdegree]`: Message counts for messages we send to receivers
+- `sdispls[outdegree]`: Displacements in send buffer

 ## Partitioning

 The matrix has to be distributed.
 Every rank gets a consecutive number of rows.